 Revenue is recognized when or as performance obligations under the terms of a contract with customers are satisfied.
 This typically occurs at the point in time that advertisements are broadcast, marketing services are provided, or as an event occurs.
 For spot revenues, digital advertising, and network revenues, the Company recognizes revenue at the point in time when the advertisement is broadcast.
 For event revenues, the Company recognizes revenues at a point in time, as the event occurs.
-For sponsorship revenues, the Company recognizes revenues at a point in time, as the event occurs.
-For sponsorship revenues, the Company recognizes revenues at a point in time, as the event occurs.
 For sponsorship revenues, the Company recognizes revenues over the length of the sponsorship agreement.
 For trade and barter transactions, revenue is recognized at the point in time when the promotional advertising is aired.